-The Electronic Fund Transfer Act prohibits financial institutions from charging consumers fees for paying overdrafts on automated teller machines, or ATM, and one-time debit card transactions, unless a consumer consents, or opts in, to the overdraft service for those type of transactions.
-If a consumer does not opt in, any ATM transaction or debit that overdraws the consumer's account will be denied.
-Overdrafts on the payment of checks and regular electronic bill payments are not covered by this new rule.
-Before opting in, the consumer must be provided a notice that explains the financial institution's overdraft services, including the fees associated with the service, and the consumer's choices.
-Financial institutions must provide consumers who do not opt in with the same account terms, conditions and features (including pricing) that they provide to consumers who do opt in.
+The Electronic Fund Transfer Act prohibits financial institutions from charging consumers fees for paying overdrafts outcometed teller machines, or ATM, and one-time debit card transactions, unless a consumer consents, or opts in, to the source those type of transactions.
+If a consumer does not opt in, any ATM transaction or debit that overdraws the acounter of checks and regular electronic bill payments are not covered by this new.
+Before opting in, the consumer must be provided a notice that explains the financial institution's overdraft sactividing the fees associated with the service, and the consumer's choices.
+Financial institutions must provide consumers who dot opt in with the same account terms, conditions and features (including pricing) that they provide to consumers who do opt in.